Paul Lewis OBE - Business in the Community

 In May 2019, Paul was appointed to lead the Finance division at Linklaters, which encompasses the Firm’s Banking, Capital Markets, Energy & Infrastructure, Financial Regulatory, Investment Fund, Real Estate and Restructuring and Insolvency practices.
 In that role, he sits on the ExCom of Linklaters.

-Paul leading The King’s Seeing is Believing Newport visit in 2023
+The King’s Seeing is Believing Newport visits in 2023 and 2025

 The Pride of Place programme helps Places across the UK take ownership of their futures and tackle their most pressing challenges.
 In this programme, we bring businesses, the voluntary sector and the local community together and work with them to build and deliver a vision for their future that serves everyone, with input from everyone.
 In addition to leading The King’s Seeing is Believing visit to Newport and being an ambassador for that programme, Paul also drives change as a member of the Newport Pride of Place board.